sjbylo/lab-ocp4/README.md

 oc patch servicecatalogcontrollermanagers cluster --patch '{"spec": {"managementState": "Managed"}}' --type=merge
 ```

-The output iof these commands should show "patched".
+The output of these commands should show "patched".

 Wait for at least 30 minutes for the Service Catalog to be configured and for the "Broker Management" option to appear in the OpenShift menu.